 World Economic Forum Climate Governance Principles help boards accelerate action

-Despite some clear progress, the CGI shares the frustrations expressed by some regarding the failure to set fully Paris-aligned targets.
+Despite some clear progress, the Climate Governance Initiative shares the frustrations expressed by some regarding the failure to set fully Paris-aligned targets.
 We as board directors have the power to play our part in delivering on humanity’s goals and closing the still-yawning ambition gap that remains.
 Boards that follow the eight Principles for Effective Climate Governance published by the World Economic Forum will accelerate their company’s journey to close this gap, de-risk the transition and increase the opportunities for their business.
 The Principles guide boards in understanding their responsibilities, identifying risks and opportunities, as well as driving corporate strategy, aligning incentives, ensuring meaningful exchanges with key stakeholders, and effective reporting.

 About the Climate Governance Initiative

-The Climate Governance Initiative (CGI) is a network of national directors’ associations with an overall network exceeding 100,000 individuals across the world to drive improved corporate climate governance with a mission to facilitate the transition to a net-zero economy by 2050 or before.
+The Climate Governance Initiative is a network of national directors’ associations with an overall network exceeding 100,000 individuals across the world to drive improved corporate climate governance with a mission to facilitate the transition to a net-zero economy by 2050 or before.